TolinSimpson/Unity-GitHub-Build-Automation/README.md

 - Outputs Releases to a 'Releases' folder at the project root.
 Releases will be in .zip files with the build folder names inside a folder named after the version.
 - GitHub releases will have a new tag created with the current application version.
 Only Released files will be uploaded, including .iss files and windows installer called {ProductName-Installer}.exe

+## Runtime Updates:

+- Once a release is on GitHub use updatechecker.cs API to check for updates and auto-download/install.
+- Be sure to protect your PAT within Unity if publishing to a private repository.

 ## Screenshot

 Below is a preview of the Unity build pipeline in action: